 When it feels like everyone else has moved on and forgotten, sharing your stories, photos, and memories of the person who has died can go a long way.
 If you didn’t know the person well, ask your friend to share their memories or pictures with you.

 Comfortable?
 Yes.
 Comfortable.
+Helping a grieving friend means getting comfortable with their grief.
 Comfortable with anger, comfortable with tears, comfortable with unreturned phone calls, forgotten obligations, existential crises, cigarettes, crises of faith, junk food, no food, dirty hair, sweat pants, a messy house, and anything else your grieving friend may throw your way.
-Get comfortable with the fact that you may not be the one they want to talk to, or spend time with.
-Get comfortable with the fact that you can support them, but you can’t fix anything.
-Get comfortable with the fact that they might not want your advice.
-Get comfortable that they may not say thank you or be sensitive to things you are going through.
-Grief makes us selfish, so get comfortable with that too.
+Get comfortable with the fact that…

 Offer to help and be specific

 Start by offering to help and asking what they need, so they can tell you what would be most helpful.
 When they say “nothing”, or that they don’t know, don’t let that stope you.
 When we are grieving just figuring out what we need help with can feel impossible.
 So look around at what they need and what skills you have to offer and start offering, “I can watch your kids any evening this week”, “I can mow your lawn Saturday”, “I can help you sort through bills, insurance paperwork, social security information, etc”, “I can make dinner”, “I can take the kids to school, church, soccer, etc”.